KITCHEN BASICS – EQUIPMENT & TOOLS FOR A WELL EQUIPPED KITCHEN

 Wanna know why television cooks use glass mixing bowls?
 It's not because they're better than the cheaper metal versions.
 It's for one reason only: Metal bowls are too reflective, and they make life difficult for the camera operators.
 On the flip side, they're also lighter than glass, take up less space, and last longer (and yes, modern microwaves can handle metal bowls!).
 Go into any restaurant kitchen, and you'll find that the mixing bowls being used are exclusively metal.

 A good wooden spoon is any cook's best friend, whether it's used for stirring a sauce, tasting a soup, or making the creamiest possible risotto.
+It is the ultimate kitchen basics utensil!
 For the true aficionados among us, it's not unusual to end up with half a dozen wooden utensils in various shapes and sizes.

 Heat-Resistant Flexible Spatulas